You all know the drill.

-If Kevin can cut down and decorate a tree, decorate the inside of the house, tar, feather, and flog two robbers, and still leave milk and cookies for santa…my children should be able to do dishes by now, don’t you think?
+If Kevin can cut down and decorate a tree, decorate the inside of the house, tar, feather, and flog two robbers, and still manage to leave milk and cookies for santa…my children should be able to do dishes by now, don’t you think?

 The family is home!!
 Yay!!

-Annnd…they literally just patted Kevin on the back, said “whoops, sorry bout that, lolz,” and then left him again to go do whatever.
+Annnd…they literally just patted Kevin on the back, said “whoops, sorry bout that, lolz,” and then left him again to go and do whatever.
 Seriously, people???